microbiome/OMA/15_beta_diversity.md

-Sample similarities can be visualized on a lower-dimensional display (typically 2D) using the `plotReducedDim` function in the `scater`package.
-This provides also further tools to incorporate additional information using variations in colour, shape or size.
+Sample similarities can be visualized on a lower-dimensional display (typically 2D) using the `plotReducedDim` function in the `scater` package.
+This provides also further tools to incorporate additional information using variations in color, shape or size.

 ```r